Hélène Harder

-Hélène Harder, is a French-German filmmaker, cinematographer, videographer, writer as well as a university academic by profession.
-She is known for the critically acclaimed award winning documentary films Ladies' Turn and Le vertige de Stendhal.
+Hélène Harder (born 1986) is a French-German filmmaker and author.
+She is known for the critically acclaimed award-winning documentary film Ladies' Turn.

-Personal life
+Education

-Hélène Harder studied philosophy at the Ecole Normale Supérieure de Paris.
+Hélène Harder studied philosophy at the Ecole Normale Supérieure de Paris, then turned to filmmaking when a serious accident disrupted her studies.

 Career

 In 2012, after training at University of California, Berkeley, she worked in New York and Paris.
-Then in that year, she made her first feature documentary Ladies’ Turn based in Senegal.
+Then in that year, she made her first feature documentary, Ladies’ Turn, based in Senegal.
 The documentary received positive acclaim from critics and was selected for festivals in more than 15 countries.
 She received four awards, and it was broadcast on TV5Monde, Arte and PBS.
+Her most recent project is the 2025 documentary Fatna, a Woman Named Rachid, about the Moroccan rights activist Fatna El Bouih.

 Apart from cinema, she also worked as a videographer and photographer especially for dance companies, theatre, contemporary art venues and online media.